debiai/docs/documentation/dashboard/widgetConfigSave/README.md

 ## Saving a widget configuration

 You can save the configuration of a widget in order to reuse it later, most of our widgets support this feature.
-To find out if a widget supports this feature, you can check if the `Widget configuration` button is present on the widget menu bar:
+To find out if a widget supports this feature, you can check if the `Save / load settings` button is present on the widget menu:

 <img style="display:block; background:#d3d3d3; padding:5px 0 0 5px" src="./configuration_support_button.png" alt="Widget configurations button" title="Widget configurations button" />